huluhululiu/openalpr-opencv4/README.md

 Note:
 ------
-Since OpenCV 4, it drops the support of NVIDIA CUDA, if you plan to use CUDA acceleration, you may want to stay with OpenCV 3.x branch rather than OpenCV 4.x
+Since OpenCV 4, it moves NVIDIA CUDA into contrib repos(https://github.com/opencv/opencv_contrib).
+If you plan to use CUDA acceleration, you may want to stay with OpenCV 3.x branch rather than OpenCV 4.x.

 More reading: